Homo floresiensis: Discovery

 In 2009, additional finds were reported, increasing the minimum number of individuals represented by bones to fourteen.
 In 2015, teeth were referred to a fifteenth individual, LB15.

 Stone implements of a size considered appropriate to these small humans are also widely present in the cave.
 The implements are at horizons initially dated to 95,000 to 13,000 years ago.
-Modern humans reached the region by around 50,000 years ago, by which time H. floresiensis is thought to have gone extinct.
+Modern humans reached the region by around 50,000 years ago, by which time H. floresiensis is thought to have become extinct.
 Comparisons of the stone artifacts with those made by modern humans in East Timor indicate many technological similarities.

 Scandal over specimen damage

+The fossils are property of the Republic of Indonesia.
+In early December 2004, Indonesian paleoanthropologist Teuku Jacob, formerly chief paleontologist of the Indonesian Gadjah Mada University, removed most of the remains from their repository at Jakarta's National Research Centre of Archaeology with the permission of Raden Panji Soejono, one of the institute's directors.
+He kept the bones for three months.

+Professor Jacob had previously stated that he did not believe the specimens represented a different species, and claimed that the LB1 find was from a 25–30 year-old member of a omnivorous subspecies of H. sapiens; further speculating that it probably was a pygmy and that the size of its skull was even so much more small due to pathological microcephaly, which produces a small brain and skull.

-The fossils are property of the Indonesian state.
-In early December 2004, Indonesian paleoanthropologist Teuku Jacob removed most of the remains from their repository, Jakarta's National Research Centre of Archaeology, without the permission of one of the institute's directors, Raden Panji Soejono, and kept them for three months.
-Professor Richard Roberts of the University of Wollongong in Australia and other anthropologists expressed the fear that important scientific evidence would be sequestered by a small group of scientists who neither allowed access by other scientists nor published their own research.
+Professor Richard Roberts of the University of Wollongong in Australia and other anthropologists objected to this withholding of the evidence by an individual with self-proclaimed bias against contrary research investigating support for a new species of Homo, saying they feared that important scientific evidence would be sequestered by a small group of scientists who neither allowed access by other scientists nor published their own research.
 Jacob returned the remains on 23 February 2005 with portions severely damaged and missing two leg bones.